 Conduct remote research using our collection of specialized databases, which provide resources ranging from full text articles to CAD drawings, maps, and more.
-These first 6 databases provide ebooks, full text articles, images, or films for your research.
+These first 7 databases provide ebooks, full text articles, images, BAC theses or final projects, or films for your research.
 Scroll down for more databases and in-depth descriptions.

 Art Full Text (High percentage of full text journal articles)

 Archaeology, architecture, landscape architecture, fine arts, art history, and humanities

 Over 200 eBooks on architecture, theory, urban design, materials, sustainability, historic preservation, drawing, and professional practice.

 JSTOR contains over 1,000 leading academic journals across the humanities, social sciences, and sciences, as well as select monographs and other materials valuable for academic work.

 Access to images of architecture, floor plans, landscape architecture, sculpture, public art, and more.
 Please Note: Use Chrome for your web browser.

 Kanopy (Streaming films)

 Repository for BAC Theses and Final Projects (Full Text)